sumanjs/suman/examples/90-roadmap.md

 to implement Websockets and communicate with the Suman test runner.

-3. Support observables.
-As this area of Node and JS congeals, Suman will make observables a first-class citizen alongside promises and callbacks and standard event-emitters.
+4. Support observables.
+As this area of Node and JS congeals, Suman will make observables a first-class citizen alongside promises and callbacks, event-emitters, etc.

-4. Improve grouping of tests, so that test groups can easily run on multiple machines.
+5. Improve grouping of tests, so that test groups can easily run on multiple machines.
-Right now, Suman is *not* designed to run different Suman groups on different machines (for speed).
+Right now, Suman is *not* designed to run different Suman groups on different machines.
 Suman groups will basically override any behavior given by suman.order.js.

-5. Optimize suman.order.js => Optimize the order in which tests run, according to suman.order.js; also, allow for better randomization of test order.
+6. Optimize suman.order.js => Optimize the order in which tests run, according to suman.order.js; also, allow for better randomization of test order.